Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Writing_Sending_Executing_XCM/pallet-xcm.md

 ## Response Handler

 Version negotiation is just one example among many kinds of queries one chain can make to another.
-Regardless of which kiind of query was made, the response usually takes the form of a `QueryResponse` instruction.
+Regardless of which kind of query was made, the response usually takes the form of a `QueryResponse` instruction.

 The `ResponseHandler` type requires an implementation of the `OnResponse`trait, which defines actions to be performed when receiving `QueryResponse` instructions back from a query.

 A default implementation is provided by the `pallet-xcm`.
-It checks that the response id is expected, and processes it when receiving it.
+It checks that the response ID is expected, and processes the response accordingly when receiving it.
 It rejects any response that it did not query beforehand.

 ---v